tillg/docker-speedtest-grafana/readme.md

 ## Reading

 Related and unrelated...
+* An interesting thought: Do I need `docker-compose` or can I use plain Ansible?
+See [this article](https://www.ansible.com/blog/how-i-switched-from-docker-compose-to-pure-ansible).
 * A [Promise-based JavaScript FRITZ!Box API.](https://github.com/FlorianWendelborn/fritz-box) - although I am not sure it picks up the data I am most interested in: The actual up- and download volume.
 * [FRITZBOX MONITORING MIT GRAFANA DASHBOARD, May 2021](https://blog.unixweb.de/fritzbox-monitoring-mit-grafana-dashboard/): A good article, but also uses the GO Fritz-Box Exporter.
 But references a nice Grafana Dashboard for FritzBox-Data.
 * [How to create a sudo user on Ubuntu and allow SSH login](https://thucnc.medium.com/how-to-create-a-sudo-user-on-ubuntu-and-allow-ssh-login-20e28065d9ff)